kartonfarkas/api_docs/source/use_cases/transactional_emails/external_id_key.rst

 3. Check the Result
 -------------------

-Check whether an email was sent successfully:
+Find out whether an email was sent successfully:

-* Check with a test contact if the ‘Welcome email’ has arrived – it should be delivered within seconds.
+* Check with a test contact if the welcome email has arrived – it should be delivered within seconds.
 * Use the Suite UI to check if an email was sent.
 * In the **Analysis** module in the **Emails** page, you can see that the count of sent emails increases.